 First we will cover the basic definitions for distributions and related spaces of test functions.
-Then we look at operations such as differentiation, translation, convolution and the Fourier transform.
-We will introduce the Sobolev spaces $H^s(\mathbf{R}^n)$ and $H^s{loc}(X)$ and describe them in terms of Fourier transforms for tempered distributions.
+Then we will look at operations such as differentiation, translation, convolution and the Fourier transform.
+We will breifly look at Sobolev spaces in $\mathbb{R}^n$ and their description in terms of the Fourier transform of tempered distributions.
 The material that follows will address questions such as i.e. structure theorems, elliptic regularity, Paley-Wiener-Schwartz.
-The final section of the course will be concerned with Hörmander's theory of oscillatory integrals.
+The final section of the course will be concerned with Hörmander's oscillatory integrals.

-- What does a generic distribution look like? - Why are solutions to Laplace's equation always infinitely differentiable? - Which functions are the Fourier transform of a distribution with compact support?
+- What does a generic distribution look like? - Why are solutions to Laplace's equation always infinitely differentiable? - Which functions are the Fourier transform of a distribution?